A Halmos-von Neumann theorem for actions of general groups: Abstract

 \section{Abstract}

 We give a new categorical approach to the Halmos-von Neumann theorem for actions of general topological groups.
 As a first step, we establish that the categories of topological and measure-preserving irreducible systems with discrete spectrum are equivalent.
 This allows to prove the Halmos-von Neumann theorem in the framework of topological dynamics.
 We then use the Pontryagin and Tannaka-Krein duality theories to obtain classification results for topological and then measure-preserving systems with discrete spectrum.
-As a byproduct, we obtain a complete isomorphism invariant for compactifications of a fixed topological group.
+As a byproduct, we obtain a complete isomorphism invariant for compactifications of a fixed topological group. \\ \textbf{Keywords}: ergodic theory; topological dynamics; group compactifications; duality theory; category theoretical language.